BioforestChain/dweb_browser-docs/src/en/plaoc/plugin/status-bar/get-color.md

   - Plugin
 tag:
   - StatusBarPlugin
   - getColor
 ---

-Query the color of the system status bar background color;
+Get the color [background color] of the system status bar

 ```js
 StatusBarPlugin.getColor()
 ```

-## parameters
+## Parameters

-  - none
+  - None

-## return value
+## Return Value

-  Return a promise, resolve to a string representing the hexadecimal color; eg： `#FFFFFFFF`
+  - A Promise object that resolves to a string representing a hexadecimal color; e.g. `#FFFFFFFF`

 ## Example
 ```js